rpires71/milestone1/README.md

 **Acceptance Criteria**

-- [ ] Lists services like PC setup, troubleshooting, web dev, or support roles.
+- [ ] Lists services like consulting or workshops.
-- [ ] Option to specify the type of service needed.
+- [ ] Option to specify the type of service needed in a message box.
-- [ ] Includes links to technical Skills and Projects pages.
+- [ ] Includes links to technical Skills and certifications.
 - [ ] Professional and concise layout.
-- [ ] Provides menu links to other pages e.g. Projects and Skills pages.
+- [ ] Provides menu links to other pages e.g. Certifications and Skills pages.
 - [ ] Navigation and layout are mobile/tablet-friendly and accessible.
 - [ ] The site is responsive across desktop, tablet, and mobile.

 **Tasks**

-- [ ] Write short list: “Technical services offered: CompTIA-certified PC support, network troubleshooting, front-end development.”
-- [ ] Include form field for “Type of Service Requested”.
+- [ ] Include form field for "Type of Service Requested".
-- [ ] Add internal links: “See My IT Skills” / “View Projects”.
+- [ ] Add internal links: "Skills" / "Certifications".
-- [ ] Include option to upload job spec (optional advanced feature).
 - [ ] Ensure layout works well on mobile and desktop.
-- [ ] Add internal menu links to other mages ]e.g. Skills, Projects.
+- [ ] Add internal menu links to other pages e.g. Skills, Certifications.
 - [ ] Ensure bookings page loads quickly and looks clean on all devices.
 - [ ] Implement responsive navigation using HTML/CSS or Bootstrap.